Last Gasp (Inside No. 9): Plot

-On the ninth birthday of the severely ill Tamsin, parents Graham and Jan struggle with a camcorder and blow up balloons.
-A charity called WishmakerUK has arranged for pop star Frankie J Parsons to visit Tamsin.
-Frankie arrives, much to the excitement of Jan, accompanied by his personal assistant Si and WishmakerUK representative Sally.
+Graham and Jan struggle with a camcorder and blow up balloons.
+A charity called WishmakerUK has arranged for the pop star Frankie J Parsons to visit Tamsin, Graham and Jan's terminally ill daughter, for her ninth birthday.
+Frankie arrives, much to the excitement of Jan, accompanied by Si, his personal assistant, and Sally, a WishmakerUK representative.
 Frankie visits Tamsin in her bedroom, and blows up a purple balloon for her.
-He begins to struggle for breath and then collapses from an intracranial aneurysm.
+He begins to struggle for breath and then collapses.
 Later, Graham makes tea for Jan and Sally.
 Jan is upset about Frankie's death.
 Si says that no one can touch anything or call an ambulance until Frankie's manager arrives.
 Tamsin, sitting in her wheelchair, holds the balloon; and Graham and Si realise that it may be valuable.
 Si takes the balloon from Tamsin, and Graham ties it.
 Sally takes a call from her boss, but does not mention Frankie's death.
 She makes excuses to have a colleague cover for her on her next assignment so that she can stay at the house.
 Graham and Si argue over the balloon, and Graham gives it to Sally, as he considers her "a neutral".
 He looks online to work out how much the balloon and accompanying footage may be worth.